ByteFoundryAU/awesome-bytefoundry/awesome-but-unknown-debian-packages.md

 control max cpu usage of a process

+### dacs

+DACS is a light-weight single sign-on and role-based access control system for web servers and server-based software.
+It is also an authentication and authorization toolkit for programmers.
+DACS makes secure resource sharing and remote access via the web easier, safer, and more efficient.

+ Its not a small thing to install.
+But it's awesome.

 ### debian-goodies

    * `checkrestart` - what needs to be restarted since packages were upgradedA